cecileung1208/Stock-Market-Trend-Analysis/README.md

 ## Requirements

-#### 1. Create a VBA script that will display the results of the following information for each stock:
+#### 1. Create a VBA script that will display the following information for each stock:

 * Ticker Symbol
 * Annual Change between:
     * Opening Price at the Beginning of the Year
-    * Closing Price at the End of the Year<br>
+    * Closing Price at the End of the Year
 * Percent Change between:
     * Opening Price at the Beginning of the Year
     * Closing Price at the End of the Year